Mhnramin/V5-471G-Hackintosh-EFI/README.md

 #### You know what you are doing, and I am not responsible for any damages you may cause.
 #### If my work here helped you.
 Please consider donating, it would mean a lot to me.

-## Specification:
+## Specification Work
-Intel Core i3-3227U
+- Intel Core i3-3227U
-4GB DDR3
+- 4GB DDR3
-500GB HDD
+- 500GB HDD
-DVD±RW
+- DVD±RW
-WiFi(not work)
+- WiFi(not work) - use ethernet for connection
-Bluetooth(not work)
+- Bluetooth(not work) - use dongle for connection
-VGA NVIDIA GeForce GT 620M (disabled)
+- VGA NVIDIA GeForce GT 620M (disabled) - make it use will cause problem.
-Camera
+- Camera (work)
-14″ WXGA

 ## Notes
 - Complete EFI packs are available in the releases page.